morrownr/88x2bu/Bridged Wireless Access Point.md

-9. Bridge the Ethernet network with the wireless network, first add the built-in Ethernet interface ( eth0 ) as a bridge member by creating the following file:
+9. Bridge the Ethernet network with the wireless network, first add the built-in Ethernet interface ( eth0 ) as a bridge member by creating the following file.

 $ sudo nano /etc/systemd/network/br0-member-eth0.network

-File contents:
+File contents

 [Match]
 Name=eth0